gochuonpire/CaptainWarp/README.md

         - Other players cannot see hidden warps or permissions nodes

-        - If the player has permission to visit the warp, they will see the warp the name/owner/location of the warp
+        - If the player has permission to visit the warp, they will see the warp and the name/owner/location of the warp

         - If the player doesn't have permission to visit the warp, they will see the name/owner of the warp